anukalp/GithubTrendingSample/README.md

 ● App has espresso ui (with custom matchers and mockwebserver) + unit test cases ● Retrofit + okhttp for networking and offline support ● Follows the solid design principals
+● EspressoTestSuite is created that runs the ui test cases to validate ● Added 300 msec delays to show the espresso tests getting run

 # Documentation
 Anukalp Katyal(katyalanukalp@gmail.com)